 He’s exhibited in Times Square, and Centre Pompidou, Valencia Biennial, Casa Franca Brasil Rio, TSCA Gallery Tokyo, Seoul Art Square and Stedelijk Museum amongst others.

 Rozendaal is a pioneer in the idea of collecting digital art in the form of websites.
 Since first creating these digital works, they have been sold to collectors who become the owners via a dedicated domain name.
 His early and ongoing digital sales served as a precursor to NFTs, predicting the idea of digital art collecting.
-Now Rozendaal uses sustainable hosts Artblocks to produce NFTs, in particular a series that has gone on raise over $400K for arts and tech organisation Rhizome.
+Now Rozendaal uses hosts Artblocks to produce NFTs, in particular a series that has gone on raise over $400K for arts and tech organisation Rhizome.

 Rafaël Rozendaal – Websites

 Rafaël Rozendaal is a visual artist who uses the internet as a canvas.
 Take a look here to view new works released ahead of the exhibition.23 Sep 2021 – 23 Jan 2022

 Family Friendly Half Term Workshop – Make Your Own Animation!

 Learn how to make colourful animations using paper, card and photography in this family friendly workshop.27 Oct 2021

 SONA Presents: Helena Celle and Slaylor Moon

 Sheffield and Orkney based female sound collective SONA are presenting an immersive live sound experience within Permanent Distraction.11 Nov 2021 7:00pm